Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Experiments

 \subsubsection{Tool Invocation Behavior Across LLMs}

 To further understand the behavioral characteristics of different models during cross-ISA repair, we analyze their tool invocation patterns as shown in Fig.~\ref{fig: tool_usage}.
 The bars indicate the total number of invocations for each tool across all 268 packages (including both migration directions), while the gray line represents the average number of tool calls per iteration, averaged over all repair attempts of each package.
-To ensure stable execution and prevent infinite reasoning loops, the maximum number of tool invocations per iteration is capped at $T_{\max}=20$.
-This threshold is empirically chosen to balance completeness and computational stability.
-In practice, the highest average number of tool calls across all iterations remained below sixteen, indicating that the cap does not artificially restrict model behaviors.
+To ensure stable execution and prevent infinite reasoning loops, the maximum number of tool invocations per iteration is capped at $T_{max}=20$.
+As further analyzed in Section~\ref{subsec:nmax_tmax_analysis}, this threshold provides a sufficient buffer for complex reasoning while effectively terminating non-convergent repair trajectories.

 Overall, GPT-5 and GPT-5-mini exhibit the most active tool-invocation behaviors, adopting a more proactive reasoning strategy characterized by frequent verification and modification.
 Among all tools, \textit{File Content Extraction} is invoked most often, indicating that these models frequently inspect specific source files to gather fine-grained, code-level evidence rather than relying solely on heuristic reasoning.
 In addition, their frequent use of the \textit{File Modification} tool demonstrates that they can not only identify fault causes but also generate concrete repair content and automatically apply the modifications to the affected files.
 Finally, both models consistently upload the modified packages to OBS for verification, suggesting that they possess a relatively strong capability for end-to-end task completion—integrating tool usage, contextual understanding, and procedural reasoning to accomplish complex repairs.